open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/ldap/index.md

 # Ldap Authentication

-OpenMetadata allows to use LDAP for validating email and password.
+OpenMetadata allows using LDAP for validating email and password authentication.
 Once setup successfully, the user should be able to sign in to OpenMetadata using the Ldap credentials.

 # Setting up Ldap Authentication

-Below are the required steps to set up the Ldap Login:
+Below are the required steps to set up the LDAP Authentication:

 ## Set up Configurations in openmetadata.yaml